adaltas/node-shell/docs/src/md/api/help.md

 Format the configuration into a readable documentation string.

+Signature is `help(commands, options)`:

 * `commands` ([string] | string)
   The string or array containing the command name if any, optional.
 * `options.extended` (boolean)
   Print the child command descriptions, default is `false`.
 * `options.indent` (string)
   Indentation used with output help, default to 2 spaces.
+* `options.columns` (integer|[integer])
+  The with of a column expressed as the number of characters.
+The value must equal or exceed 10.
+If the total column width exists (`process.stdout.columns` with TTY environments), the option `one_column` is automatically activated if the total width is less than twice this value.
+* `one_column` (boolean)
+  Display the help content as one column instead of two columns.
+The value is auto discovered by default from the number of column in the terminal.

 All options are optional.